torabzadeh/sdaza/_posts/2020-11-03-anylogic-database.md

 {% endhighlight %}

 From there, we can create additional functions to select the tables to be exported.
 For more details, download the [Anylogic File here](/assets/files/DBToCSV.zip).

+## Update

+When running several replicates of my simulation, saving the information in a database didn't work as expected.
+My simulation just crashed, and I was not able to keep the data.
+I finally decided to follow my previous approach: create many CSV files -- one per iteration and replicate -- and read them using an R or Python function.
+I know you end up with a lot of CSV files, but at least the simulation doesn't crash, and you can recover the output of your simulation as it goes.